leots/mahjong/README.md

 Mahjong
 =======

-A mahjong game with HTML, CSS3 and JavaScript!
+A simple mahjong game with HTML, CSS3 and JavaScript!

 You can play it [here](http://icyhippo.com/apps/mahjong/).